ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

 ## Character classes

-So far, these have all been expressed as "sub-rules".
-But you can also use them in "character class" constructions that can only ever match a single character and can be built up in pieces.
+You can use most of the above character-selecting sub-rules in "character class" constructions that can only ever match a single character and can be built up in pieces.

 Character classes can be explicit lists of characters: